 ACS = US American Community Survey.
 SOV = single-occupant vehicle.
 UZA = urbanized area.
-Sources: US Census Bureau, 2012-16 American Community Survey Five-Year Estimates; the Massachusetts Department of Transportation, and the New Hampshire Department of Transportation.
+Sources: US Census Bureau, 2012-16 American Community Survey Five-Year Estimates; MassDOT; and NH DOT.

 Table 19 lists the recent baseline and performance target for this measure.
 It also includes a baseline value for non-SOV travel that is specific to the Boston region, which is a larger percentage than for the Boston UZA.